Colum31/SafePythonSockets/README.md

 Feedback is appreciated

 [v 1.0] (25.12.2019)

-        added the code on github
+Added the code on github

-        the code is able to run a local server and connect to it. basic commands are implemented
+The code is able to run a local server and connect to it

+Basic commands are implemented